 According to Google, 61% of users are unlikely to return to a website that doesn’t work well on mobile, with 40% visiting a competitor’s website instead.

 If your site isn’t responsive yet, the chance you’re losing leads and customers is high.
 Mobile users have made it clear they want to have a great UX when viewing your website on their phones and tablets.

-This might seem obvious, but you’ve probably visited a website that frustrate you – to put it lightly – when trying to use it.
+This might seem obvious, but you’ve probably visited a website that frustrates you – to put it lightly – when you’re trying to use it.

-Providing a great user experience while the user is on your website means that your providing the user a great overall experience; from the first time they visit your website through the conversion.
-Providing a great website experience involves a couple overarching methodologies:
+Providing a great user experience means that you’re providing the user with a great overall experience from the first time they visit your website through conversion.
+Providing a great website experience involves a couple of overarching methodologies:

 Your Competitor’s Website Makes You Jealous